-On October 26, 2017 the American Institutes for Research will host a presentation and discussion on the inclusion of students with disabilities in general education classrooms, a cornerstone of special education policy in the United States and many countries.
+On October 26, 2017, the American Institutes for Research hosted a presentation and discussion on the inclusion of students with disabilities in general education classrooms, a cornerstone of special education policy in the United States and many countries.
 While studies have examined when and how much inclusion is appropriate for students with disabilities, there is less research on how inclusion may negatively impact students without disabilities in the same classroom.
-Using 2013 data from the Teaching and Learning International Survey (TALIS), the presentation addresses some parents' concern that, due to the additional needs of students with disabilities, teachers may spend less time teaching in inclusive classrooms.
+Using 2013 data from the Teaching and Learning International Survey (TALIS), the presentation addressed some parents' concern that, due to the additional needs of students with disabilities, teachers may spend less time teaching in inclusive classrooms.
 Through analyses of 121,173 teacher responses from 38 participating education systems, factors are identified that may explain disparities in instructional time between inclusive and non-inclusive classrooms.

 - The findings indicate that teachers in classrooms with a greater percentage of students with special needs do spend less time teaching.